Buoyy/DTMBridge/README.md

 ## Known issues:
 - I know that it's currently hardcoded.
 I plan to add a config.yml in the future.
 - There's a lot of functionality to be added.

+## Features to add:
+    - Console integration
+    - Server has started/stopped integration
+    - Player join messages
+    - and more...